PranjalBorthakur/4112_Project2/README.md

 rg2930 - Rahul Gaur

+# How to Run

+Go to the folder where you cloned the git repo.
+Run the command "mvn clean install".
+It will generate a target folder with the jar for the application.
+The jar is named as 'dbsi-project2-1.0-SNAPSHOT.jar'.
+You need to run the jar with 2 arguments, path to query.txt and config.txt respectively.
+You can run the following command after going to target folder: 'java -jar dbsi-project2-1.0-SNAPSHOT.jar ../src/main/resources/query.txt ../src/main/resources/config.txt'

 #Selection Conditions in Main Memory

 In this project we have implemented a query optimization algorithm for a class of queries over an in-memory database.